august-anumba/Visual-Novel-Bleeding-Edge/README.md

-# V Novel - Bleeding Edge
+# Visual Novel - Bleeding Edge

 My personal ongoing project creating a short visual novel in unity to increase my knowledge, familiarity and depth with unity.